 Fax: (412) 268-6571

 Lab: Mellon Institute 160

-Associate Professor of Biological Sciences and Chemistry and Associate Director, Molecular Biosensor and Imaging Center
+Associate Professor of Biological Sciences and Chemistry and Director, Molecular Biosensor and Imaging Center

 fluorescence, biological microscopy, imaging, light-harvesting structures, biosensors, single molecule biophysics, protein translation, protein folding, protein trafficking